 Although we may not be able to send those letters back in time to ourselves, we can BE those letters, living epistles if you will, to other women and help them go on to be the wives and mothers they aspire to be!We may not be able to send those letters back in time to ourselves but we can BE those letters, living epistles if you will, to other women and help them go on to be the wives and mothers they aspire to be!
 Click To Tweet

-We have a Biblical responsibility to mentor younger women as we grow older.
+We have a Biblical responsibility as a Biblical woman, a WISE woman, to mentor younger women as we grow older.
 What an impactful ministry that is!
 God has called us to that Titus 2 ministry!We have a Biblical responsibility to mentor younger women as we grow older.
 Click To Tweet

 Titus 2 Discipleship Ministry – Reaching Out to Younger Women of Faith